 What is cell nucleus?

 The nucleus is a specialized organelle that contains double-layer membranes with pores.
 The main function of the nucleus is to govern cell activities and to carry genetic information to pass to the next generation.
-This is why we call nucleus the brain of the cells.
+This is why we call the nucleus the brain of the cells.

-[In this figure] The location of the cell nucleus and its structure.
+[In this figure] The cell nucleus diagram and its structure.

 The nucleus consists of the nuclear envelope like double-layer membranes with pores ( nuclear pores), DNA, nucleolus (a site for ribosome synthesis, plural: nucleoli), nucleoplasm (like cytoplasm of a cell), and the nuclear matrix, a supportive structure like the cytoskeleton supports cells.

 Created with BioRender.com

 The nucleus is a key feature that distinguishes eukaryotic cells, including all animals and plants, from prokaryotic cells (bacteria and archaea).
 The nucleus (plural: nuclei) stores most of the cell’s genetic information in the form of DNA, although mitochondria also contain their own DNA in a very small percentage relative to the nucleus.
 In contrast, the prokaryotic cells’ DNA is located in the cytoplasm of bacteria, lacking any membrane-bound organelle.

 [In this figure] Eukaryotic cells v.s.
 Prokaryotic cell.

 The DNAs of eukaryotic cells reside in the nucleus, while the DNAs of prokaryotic cells are freely distributed in the cytoplasm.

 The double membrane system of the nuclear envelope (outer and inner membranes) is discovered by the transmission electron microscopic image below.
 You can see some gaps between the nuclear envelope; these are nuclear pores, like channels that allow transportation of molecules such as RNAs between the nucleus and the cytoplasm.